 Will a Law Firm Take My Business Litigation Case on a Contingent Fee Basis?

 Many creditors can’t afford to hire a law firm to collect a contract debt on an hourly fee basis.
 Their only option is to find a firm that represents business litigation clients on a contingent fee basis.
 For a detailed description of how contingent fee contracts work, see our explanation and video at Contingency Fee Business Litigation Lawyers on this website.

 Can We Be of Help to You?

 The attorneys at LaGarde Law Firm have a long history of representing Fortune 500 companies, small business owners, and individuals in business lawsuits in Texas, Louisiana and Florida.
 Many of these cases have involved the question of whether a corporate veil should be pierced to hold the shareholders of a corporation or the members of an LLC liable for the entity’s contractual debts.
-With offices* in Naples, Florida, Houston, Texas, and Lafayette, Louisiana, our firm stands ready to help.
-For a free consultation, call us today, toll free, at 1-866-LAGARDE (1-866-524-2733) or send us your question using our “Contact Us” page.
+With offices* in Naples, Florida and Houston, Texas, our firm stands ready to help.
+For a free consultation, call us today, at our Houston, TX office (713) 993-0660, our Naples, FL office (239) 500-6040, our toll free number 1-(866)-LAGARDE (1-866-524-2733), or send us your questions using our “Contact Us” page.